Everything You Need To Do After Electing A New Nonprofit Treasurer

 Financial Protocol - As the accounts are certainly high security, it’s important to learn all the security precautions and other protocols involved in making use of them and protecting data.

-Tax Regulations - Familiarize yourself with the required nonprofit tax filings and other protocols, internal controls, and details about annual audits or other reviews to ensure legal compliance and accuracy with the IRS guidelines and in general.
+Tax Regulations - Familiarize yourself with the required nonprofit tax filing and other protocols, internal controls, and details about annual audits or other reviews to ensure legal compliance and accuracy with the IRS guidelines and in general.

 Previous Budget Information - Knowing the budget and the history of that budget can be an integral component in making decisions about the future budget.